pszals/history_inspector/README.md

 ## What are your most common command line commands?

-1.)
-Clone the repo, cd into it, and create a `history.txt` file:
+Clone the repo, cd into it, load your history into a `history.txt` file, then run the Ruby program:

-  `git clone git@github.com:pszals/history_inspector.git && cd history_inspector && touch history.txt && history > history.txt`
+  `git clone git@github.com:pszals/history_inspector.git && cd history_inspector && history > history.txt && ruby runner.rb`

-2.)
-Use Ruby to get your top ten most-used commands:

-  `ruby runner.rb`

 TODO:
 Take input from the command line to: